PCOS or polycystic ovarian syndrome or polycystic ovarian disease is a name given to a hormonal imbalance which may present as following:

 Some researchers also believe that insulin may be linked to PCOS.
 Insulin is a hormone that controls the change of sugar, starches, and other food into energy for the body use or for stores.
 Many women with PCOS have too much insulin which is believed to increase production of androgens.
 This high androgen levels can lead to acne, excessive androgenic hair growth, weight gain and problems with ovulation.

-Literature also suggests that PCOS treatment can be precipitated by stress, irregular lifestyle (not having timely meals or sleep) and faulty diet (eating more junk and / fried food and eating less fruits and vegetables).
+Literature also suggests that PCOS treatment in Mumbai can be precipitated by stress, irregular lifestyle (not having timely meals or sleep) and faulty diet (eating more junk and / fried food and eating less fruits and vegetables).
 Obesity or overweight per say can also precipitate development of hormonal imbalance.

 How does PCOS cause Infertility?

-As already discussed the hormonal imbalance in PCOS women leads to anovulation.
-This means that the egg does not mature properly and is also not released from the ovaries, hence not able to fertilise with the sperm and form an embryo.
+As already discussed the hormonal imbalance in PCOS women leads to an-ovulation.
+This means that the egg does not mature properly and is also not released from the ovaries, hence not able to fertilize with the sperm and form an embryo.
 In some cases the quality of the egg is also poor.
 This diminished release of egg leads to infertility and decreases chances of having a baby.
 In addition increased body fat can also have harmful effect on the lining of the uterus and thereby failure of implantation.
 Weight gain, which goes hand in hand with PCOS can also affect fertility, though indirectly.

 If the above treatment modality fails to achieve ovulation than laparoscopic surgery called ovarian drilling can be done.
-This involves puncturing the ovary with a small needle carrying electric current to destroy small portion of the bulky polycystic ovary.
+This involves puncturing the ovary with a small needle carrying electric current to destroy small portion of the bulky poly-cystic ovary.
 This procedure carries a small risk of adhesion formation, which can however be avoided by washing the ovary with saline after the drilling.
 This surgery helps lower male hormone levels and ovulation.
 But, these effects may only last a few months.